vkryukov/llm_db/LLM_MODELS_PLAN.md

 ## 6) Storage and loading architecture

 - **Compile-time embedding**:
-  - `LlmModels.Packaged` reads `priv/llm_models/snapshot.json` at compile time, decodes it to a term, and stores it in a module attribute (using `@external_resource` to trigger recompilation on file changes)
+  - `LLMModels.Packaged` reads `priv/llm_models/snapshot.json` at compile time, decodes it to a term, and stores it in a module attribute (using `@external_resource` to trigger recompilation on file changes)
   - Controlled by `config :llm_models, compile_embed: true` (default true)
 - **Runtime loading**:
-  - `LlmModels.load/1` merges: packaged term → config overrides → behaviour overrides, then validates/enriches and publishes to persistent_term
+  - `LLMModels.load/1` merges: packaged term → config overrides → behaviour overrides, then validates/enriches and publishes to persistent_term
-  - `LlmModels.reload/0` rebuilds with last-known options and atomically swaps the `:llm_models_snapshot` key via `:persistent_term.put/2`
+  - `LLMModels.reload/0` rebuilds with last-known options and atomically swaps the `:llm_models_snapshot` key via `:persistent_term.put/2`
 - **Reads**:
   - All read APIs fetch from `:persistent_term.get(:llm_models_snapshot)`; no ETS